lianjinsuper/lianjinsuper.github.io/_posts/home/2015-04-25-web-now-online.md

 category: home
 description:
 ---
-Thanks to my friend Zhaoguo Wang (王兆国), this website has finally launched in a good shape.
+Thanks to my friend <a href="https://twitter.com/beiyuu"> Beiyuu </a>, this website has finally launched in a good shape.